UMAprotocol/UMIPs/Implementations/thorswap-volume.md

 ## Intended Application

 It is intended to deploy the documented KPI options on Ethereum network using [LSP contract](https://github.com/UMAprotocol/protocol/blob/master/packages/core/contracts/financial-templates/long-short-pair/LongShortPair.sol) with `General_KPI` price identifier approved in [UMIP-117](https://github.com/UMAprotocol/UMIPs/blob/master/UMIPs/umip-117.md).
-The contract would use [Binary LSP FPL](https://github.com/UMAprotocol/protocol/blob/master/packages/core/contracts/financial-templates/common/financial-product-libraries/long-short-pair-libraries/BinaryOptionLongShortPairFinancialProductLibrary.sol) with the `lowerBound` set to 0 and `upperBound` set to 1.
+The contract would use [Binary LSP FPL](https://github.com/UMAprotocol/protocol/blob/master/packages/core/contracts/financial-templates/common/financial-product-libraries/long-short-pair-libraries/BinaryOptionLongShortPairFinancialProductLibrary.sol) with the `strikePrice` set to 60 million.

 The expected payout should be 1 THOR per one option if the USD 60 million TVL threshold is reached and 0 THOR in case if it is below this target. `collateralPerPair` parameter for the LSP contract would be set to 1 so that the maximum payout per KPI option would be: